-I’ve been really looking forward to try ‘proper cider’, as Tim Wale from Tutts Clump Cider calls cider made in his cidery.
+I’ve been really looking forward to trying ‘proper cider’, as Tim Wale from Tutts Clump Cider calls cider made in his cidery.
 I must confess that the claim ‘proper cider’ made by Tim regarding his cider sounds very inviting to me.
-But, unfortunately ciders from this cider maker are currently not available in other parts of Europe than UK.
-Finally, I was very happy when I saw that Louis from Orchard Box included the award wining Special Reserve from Tutts Clump Cider in the March cider box.
+But, unfortunately, ciders from this cider maker are currently not available in other parts of Europe than the UK.
+Finally, I was very happy when I saw that Louis from Orchard Box included the award winning Special Reserve from Tutts Clump Cider in the March cider box.
 Review of this cider can be found below.

 Company: Tutts Clump Cider

 Place of Origin: Bradfield, West Berkshire, UK

 Apples: made from a blend of eating, cooking and crab apples from West Berkshire

 Package type: 500ml brown glass bottle with crown cap

 Recommended type of glass: pint glass, white wine glass or flute